The Society of Folk Dance Historians (SFDH)

 ADDING TO THE COLLECTION

 The SFDH always is interested in expanding its collection.
-If you have material related to recreational international folk dancing that you would like to donate, or should you wish to contribute information to the SFDH, please contact them through the website, sfdh.us.
+If you have material related to recreational international folk dancing that you would like to donate, or should you wish to contribute information to the SFDH, please contact them through the website, sfdh.us/about.

 They accept books, records, magazines, and newsletters, and also accept archives of groups and individuals: correspondence, scrapbooks, itineraries, receipts, photos, and the like.